Your Child’s Behaviour

 If you give your children attention when they are doing what you want, they will learn to get attention for being good.

-If you only pay attention to your children when they do something wrong, they will learn to misbehave to get your attention.
+If you only pay attention to your children when they do something wrong, they will learn to

 You should make rules for your children only if they are old enough to understand them.

 Remember, children under three may be too young to follow rules.

 Make Some Rules, But Don’t Make Too Many

 - Explain your rules clearly and repeat them often.

 - Explain what your child can do and can’t do.

 - Stick to your rules.
 If you change your rules all the time, your children will become confused, and learn that what you say doesn’t really count.